It is a series of chemical reactions (through metabolic pathways in the body) that break down complex molecules into smaller units and release energy.

 - Fatty acids.

-- Nucleotides (which are chemical energy sources for ATP and guanosine triphosphate), as well as cofactors of enzymatic reactions).
+- Nucleotides (which are chemical energy sources for ATP and guanosine triphosphate) and cofactors of enzymatic reactions).

 - Amino acids.

 How catabolism and anabolism are related to metabolism

 Catabolism and anabolism are the two fundamental metabolic processes in the body that maintain life.
 Catabolism breaks down organic material to “produce” energy.